 Five Practical OT Strategies for the Home

 Implementing these strategies can help create a more supportive and manageable home environment.
-It’s often best to introduce them gradually and with the involvement of family and carers.
+It is often best to introduce them gradually.

 1. Establish Clear and Consistent Routines